vigoux/complementree.nvim/README.md

 The currently implemented matches functions are:
 - `lsp_matches`: for lsp-only matches
 - `luasnip_matches`: for LuaSnip matches.
-- `filetype_matches`: for files under the current directory
+- `filepath_matches`: for files under the current directory
 - `ctags_matches`: for matches in the current tagfile

 All the `_matches` function take a table of options as parameters, dig